sbal13/regex-finder/README.md

 - Duplicate words can cause problems in unexpected ways for "following" and "preceding".
 This has to do with how I split the string once the target is found.

 The code definitely repeats itself at times, and abstractions could be made for those places.
 The "through" rule, for example, uses the same code to locate the target word for both the antecedent and the subsequent.

+There is definitely room for throwing informative errors when rules and queries fail.

 The overall code structure code be improved.
 This iteration is my first attempt and while I tried to account for scability for the easy addition of rules and nouns, there are definitely easier ways to execute some of these queries.
 For instance, finding the first or second half of a sentence is easy to script, but difficult to find for a regex.